SumoLogic/sumologic-documentation/docs/integrations/webhooks/squadcast.md

         - For **Custom Payload**,
             - **Select Payload Template**.
 Choose from one of the pre-configured templates or create your own payload.
 7. Click **Save**.
-8. Verify Squadcast events are getting ingested in Sumo Logic by executing the following query on Sumo Logic's search panel.
+8. Verify Squadcast events are getting ingested in Sumo Logic by executing the following query on Sumo Logic's Log Search panel.
   ```sql
   _sourcecategory=webhook/squadcast
   ```